ForouzanHabibi/ForouzanHabibi/README.md

-# 🔬 Optics & Signal Processing Portfolio
+# 🔬 Computational Photonics & Scientific Computing Portfolio

 Welcome to my portfolio!
 I specialize in **computational photonics, metalenses, optical simulations, wavefront engineering, and scientific computing**.
 My projects focus on **metasurfaces, Fourier optics, adaptive optics, optical propagation, and scientific data analysis** using **MATLAB, Python, Zemax, Lumerical, and COMSOL**.

-I am also exploring **scientific data curation and AI-assisted analysis**, including structured analysis of experimental **perovskite solar-cell datasets**.
+I am also exploring **scientific data curation and AI-assisted analysis**, including the structured analysis of experimental **perovskite solar-cell datasets**.

 ---
 ## 📌 **About Me**

 I am a **researcher in optics, photonics, and scientific computing** with expertise in: